 Each of the lists mentioned above are slightly different in how and where we might want to keep them or write them down.
 For daily to-dos, a planner or simple notepad words wonderfully, but for more permanent lists that you never want to lose or toss, a sturdy notebook is a wonderful way to ensure you will always have the information you need on hand allowing your mind to relax as the necessary information is easy to find and safely secured.

-The English Home magazine’s regular contributing columnist Mrs. Minerva, recently shared ideas on the art of list making, and in the article her suggestion of using Papier hardback notebooks for the more permanent lists in our lives caught my attention.
+The English Home magazine’s regular contributing columnist Mrs. Minerva, recently shared ideas on the art of list making, and in the article her suggestion of using Papier hardback notebooks (click here for the US site) for the more permanent lists in our lives caught my attention.
 Papier has all sorts of designs and even offers customization, and what better way to not only be organized yet also create your own unique signature library of ideas and past memories that you always want to have on hand?

 As I sit down after returning from my recent trip to France, making lists is at the forefront of my mind to organize all of the ideas that are running about in my head as I do not want to forget one single thing.
 I will admit, as soon as I have placed an idea on a list, I relax a little bit knowing I have “put it in the bank” so to speak and no longer have to retain the information should I forget it for some reason.